zhaoou/notes/generic/javaGenerics.md

 ```
 `List<Object> objects = strings;` is illegal, because that would make two references to the same collection, and we could put Objects using `objects` reference and try to get them as Strings via `string` reference.
 This would violate type safety.

-This is legal in arrays, but arrays have runtime type checking and throw ArrayStoreException if we try to store wrong type.

 > `if Foo extends Bar, G<Foo> is not a subtype of G<Bar>!`

-> Arrays have run time type safety checks, unlike collections.
+> We can add exceptions to invariance in collections.

-# generic methods
+# Reintroducing varience: generic methods

 ```
           /-- generic parameter declared